Voit, Torres homer as Yankees beat Rays 5-1 to force Game 5 - WHIZ News

 And with Cole on the mound, “We’re locked and loaded,” Voit said.

 Cole, backed by four home runs, won 9-3 in the series opener Monday and will be pitching on short rest for the first time in his big league career.
-Yankees manager Aaron Boone said the decision was made when he passed his ace Thursday and made eye contact.
+Yankees manager Aaron Boone said the decision was made when Cole walked past his of office Thursday and made eye contact.

 Cole said he took inspiration from watching CC Sabathia, Justin Verlander, Zack Greinke and Dallas Keuchel carry teams on short rest.